-All interviews or meetings conducted by the Dean of Graduate Studies, during the course of his/her investigation shall be closed to the public.
+All interviews or meetings conducted by the Dean, Graduate Education, during the course of his/her investigation shall be closed to the public.
 Witnesses who are called to testify shall not be permitted to attend any other interview or meeting except that in which they themselves testify.
 If the report of alleged misconduct/policy violation involves more than one student, the students involved may request that their matter be handled separately from the other students.
-The Dean of Graduate Studies shall determine whether separate investigations are warranted.
+The Dean, Graduate Education, shall determine whether separate investigations are warranted.

-After the Dean of Graduate Studies, has completed his/her investigation, accused students are entitled to written notification by certified mail or email of the decision within three business days of the rendering the decision.
+After the Dean, Graduate Education, has completed his/her investigation, accused students are entitled to written notification by certified mail or email of the decision within three business days of the rendering the decision.